tillitis/dev-tillitis/hugo/content.castor/devapp/_index.md

 ### Linux Users

-Running `lsusb` should list the USB stick as `1207:8887 Tillitis MTA1-USB-V1`.
+Running `lsusb` should list the USB stick as `1209:8885 Generic Tillitis TKEY-USB-V2`.
 On Linux, the TKey's serial port device path is typically `/dev/ttyACM0` (but it may end with another digit, if you have other devices plugged in already).
 The client applications try to auto-detect TKeys, but if more than one TKey is found you need to